Skip to main content

 Doctoral / Morgantown Campus

-The PhD is an advanced research degree, with coursework, comprehensive exams and a major research investigation.
-Students are expected to be well-grounded in the one or more of the Geography program's three areas of specialization.
+The PhD in Geography is an advanced degree with a program made up of coursework, comprehensive exams and a major research investigation.
+Students are expected to be grounded in one or more of the geography program’s three areas of specialization: environmental geography, geographic information science and human geography.

 View Major Information: Geography Doctoral